sequoiatree/dashboard/README.md

 * **Custom Descriptions:** In the screenshot above, all the transactions have simple, easily readable descriptions.
 That's thanks to the aliasing bar under the transactions table.
 Want to relabel a certain transaction, and all future transactions like it?
 Just enter a valid RegEx pattern on the left, and the new description on the right.
 Or leave the right side blank, if you'd rather just hide those transactions altogether!
 * **Account Breakdown:** To the left of each transaction you'll notice a colorful box indicating which bank account its associated with.
 This is so you can see if you're using each of your accounts for the right kinds of transactions.
 * **Transaction Tagging:** Some transactions also bare a tag.
 I tag all my purchases as either "property expenses" or "spending", but it's easy to make your own tags if you like.
 If you notice a transaction was inaccurately tagged, just click the tag to correct it.
-* **Summary Metrics:** If you scroll to the bottom of the table, you'll see the your per-tag totals (e.g. total property expenses, total spending, etc.) for last month and the this month so far.
-You'll also see your average for the year-to-date, and how much you're under or over the budget you set for yourself.
+* **Summary Metrics:** If you scroll to the bottom of the table, you'll see the your monthly totals for each tag (e.g. total property expenses, total spending, etc.) for last month and this month.
+You'll also see your monthly averages for the year-to-date, and how much you're under or over the budget you set for yourself.

 ### Investing